Jay Cutler (bodybuilder)

-Jason Isaac Cutler (born August 3, 1973) is an American retired professional bodybuilder.
-Cutler is a four-time Mr. Olympia winner, having won in 2006, 2007, 2009, and 2010; and a six-time runner-up.
-He is considered to be one of the top and greatest pro bodybuilders in history, and was known for his quadriceps, insane physique, and the quad-stomp pose.
+Jason Isaac Cutler (born August 3, 1973) is an American former professional bodybuilder.
+An IFBB Pro League bodybuilder, Cutler is a four-time Mr. Olympia winner, having won in 2006, 2007, 2009, and 2010; and a six-time runner-up, the most in history.
+He also won consecutive Arnold Classic titles in 2002, 2003, and 2004.
+During his career, he was known for his rivalry with Ronnie Coleman.
+In 2021, he was inducted into the International Sports Hall of Fame.

 Early life

 Jason Isaac Cutler was born in Worcester, Massachusetts on August 3, 1973.
 He grew up in nearby Sterling and attended Wachusett Regional High School in Holden.
 He began working in his brother's concrete construction business, Cutler Bros.
 Concrete, when he was 11 years old.
+His "first heroes" growing up were Jean-Claude Van Damme and Sylvester Stallone.
 He started training to be a bodybuilder at the age of 18.
 He graduated from Quinsigamond Community College in 1993 with a degree in criminal justice, intending to work as a corrections officer for a maximum security prison.

 Career

 Cutler was inspired to enter bodybuilding by personal trainer Marcos Rodriguez.
+His first contest was the 1992 Gold's Gym Worcester Bodybuilding Championships, at which he took second place.
 Desiring to be one of the largest competitors ever, he had his first overall win at the 1993 Iron Bodies Invitational.
-His first contest was the 1992 Gold's Gym Worcester Bodybuilding Championships, at which he took second place.
 As he established a name for himself in the bodybuilding scene, he often appeared in bodybuilding-related videos including Battle for the Olympia 2001, a pre-contest documentary video directed by Mitsuru Okabe that highlighted many competitors as they prepared for the 2001 Mr. Olympia Competition.
 He went on to win consecutive Arnold Classic titles in 2002, 2003, and 2004, and placed second to Ronnie Coleman in the Mr. Olympia competition four times before claiming the title for the first time in 2006.

 At the 2001 Mr. Olympia, Cutler tested positive for banned diuretics, but sued and had his second-place finish reinstated.
 He won the Olympia for a second consecutive year in 2007.
 He became the third Mr. Olympia in history (after Arnold Schwarzenegger and Franco Columbu) to win the title in non-consecutive years after defeating the reigning champion Dexter Jackson in 2009.
+He is the first person to win the title back after losing it.
+His 2009 Olympia win is also when he did his famous "quad stomp" pose.
 In 2010, he won his fourth Mr. Olympia title, defeating Phil Heath.
 In 2011, he was runner-up to Heath at the Mr. Olympia.
 In 2012, he was unable to compete at the Mr. Olympia due to a biceps injury.
-He placed sixth in the 2013 Olympia.
+He placed sixth in the 2013 Mr. Olympia.